zammad/zammad-documentation/appendix/single-sign-on.rst

    ( ``vno {number}`` must have the same number for ``-k {number}`` (keytab))

 unspecified GSS failure.
-Minor code may provide more information (, No key table entry found for HTTP/FQDN@DOMAIN) Indicates your provided a wrong service name - either on your active directory controller or while using ktutil.
+Minor code may provide more information (, No key table entry found for HTTP/FQDN@DOMAIN) Indicates your provided a wrong service name - either on your Active Directory controller or while using ktutil.

 still broken?!